gauravcodepro/BIGG-matlabanalyzer.jl/README.md

 - a MATLAB interface to the flux based analysis.
 - Aynchronous programming for faster loads of the metabolic models and flux analysis.
-- imported solver CIPHELX from Julia programming.
+- imported solver CPLEX from Julia programming.

 Gaurav \
 Academic Staff Member \